hartaaron/hart-sdet-codechallenge/README.md

 I like both resorts equally, and they're about the same distance from my home (plus I have a teleporter ray, so travel is nearly instantaneous.)
 So, the deciding factor for me is which place has the best weather.

-In order to plan my trip, I want to check the current weather in each location using my favorite weather app, Weather Underground (http://wunderground.com), so that I can maximize my enjoyment.
-I will make my decision based on that.
+In order to plan my trip, I want to check the current weather in each location so that I can maximize my enjoyment while waiting in line.

+I will check the weather using my favorite weather app, Weather Underground (http://wunderground.com), and make my decision based on that.

 ***